microsoft/Product-Recommendations/doc/api-reference.md

 ```

-## Create (train) a new model
+## Train a new model
 *POST /api/models*

-Starts the training process that creates a new model that you can later on query for
+Starts the process of training a new model that could be later used to query for
 recommendations.
-Before creating a model you first must upload usage data, and optionally the catalog and evaluation files,
+To start training a model one must first upload usage data, and optionally a catalog and evaluation files,
 to the new blob storage account created by the preconfigured solution.

-Creating a new model is an asynchronous operation.
-Once a model has been created you
+Training a new model is an asynchronous operation.
+The response to this HTTP request containe a *Location* header that
-will receive a *Location* header that you can reference to get information about the model,
-including the status of the training process.

-See the "Get model information" API below.

-The algorithm used to create this model is called SAR (Smart Adaptive Recommendations).
+reference the newly created model, as well as the model in the body of the response.
+You can use the [Get Model API](#get-model-information) to query for the model training status along with other model information.

 Optionally model metrics are computed if *evaluationUsageFolderRelativeLocation* is provided.
 See [Model Evaluation](model-evaluation.md) for more details.

 The body of the message should contain the following parameters: